JensThanx/JJs-Unciv-Tweaks/README.md

 # JJs-Unciv-Tweaks

 A mod for the great UNCIV game.
-Aiming to get rid of some issues in terms of balance and logic.
-(Thanks to "Zoltan" for inspiration)
+Aiming to get rid of some issues in terms of balance and logic (thanks to "Zoltan" for inspiration).
+Replaces the "units.json".

  * Crossbowman unit type is too strong in close combat: strength lowered 13 - 2 = 11
  * Swordsman unit type is rather in-efficient.
 To make it useful: strenght increased 14 + 1 = 15 (legion: 18)